JDACS4C-IMPROVE/HiDRA/README.md

 ## Data

-All data must be placed within a data directory we will call `my_data_dir`.
+All data must be placed within a directory `csa_data`.

 Four files are required to run HiDRA:
     - A KEGG pathway file, where each line is a pathway name followed by a list of gene symbols